• Skip to primary navigation

 flavorings – You’ll need both vanilla extract and almond extract.

 cherry topping – Instead of using canned cherry pie filling for a topping, I’ve opted for an amazing combo of fresh cherries and cherry preserves or jam for serving this Cherry Cheesecake Recipe.
 Trust me on this one – we tested many different options and this is the best tasting, quickest, and most affordable option year-round.
-If you can’t find fresh cherries, use thawed and drained frozen cherries.
+If you can’t find fresh cherries, use thawed and drained frozen cherries, but definitely add this to your summer baking list so you can enjoy it with in-season cherries.

 Variations